-4.1 The Crossrail Project is nearing 75 per cent complete and remains on budget and on time.
-All of the tunnelling work is complete and the majority of the civil engineering works to create the structures for the new stations is also complete.
+4.1 The Crossrail Project is more than 75 per cent complete and remains on budget and on time.
+All of the tunnelling work is complete and the majority of the civil engineering works to create the structures for the new stations are also complete.
 The focus of the project has therefore shifted to fitting out the new tunnels and stations with railway systems infrastructure.

-- 4.2 At the time of writing, just over 20 per cent of the new railway tracks have been laid and over 50 per cent of the platforms within the new stations have been built.
+- 4.2 At the time of writing, just over 50 per cent of the new railway tracks had been laid and over 90 per cent of the platforms within the new stations had been built.
 Work is also well underway to deliver power, platform screen doors, tunnel ventilation and communications and control systems.
-The works on the existing railway, which are being managed by Network Rail on behalf of CRL, are just over 60 per cent complete. - 4.3 Good progress is being made on the construction of the principal depot and stabling facility for Elizabeth line services at Old Oak Common, with the main Operations Maintenance and Control building now weather tight and internal works well underway. - 4.4 The new Elizabeth line trains (Class 345) are being built at Bombardier's production facility in Derby and the initial test train is due to begin trials at the Derby test facility in early summer 2016. - 4.5 The new railway will open in stages, an approach that was agreed by the Sponsors from the outset, to mitigate any risks associated with opening the whole route in a single day.
-The principal opening stages are: - (a) May 2017 Class 345 train introduced on the route between Shenfield and Liverpool Street (main line platforms); - (b) May 2018 Class 345 trains to operate between Paddington (main line platforms) and Heathrow Airport; - (c) December 2018 Elizabeth line services commence between Paddington (Elizabeth line platforms) and Abbey Wood; - (d) May 2019 Paddington (Elizabeth line platforms) to Shenfield; and - (e) December 2019 Full through service from Reading to Shenfield/Abbey Wood. - 4.6 In addition to the core works, the Crossrail Project continues to deliver a wide range of sustainability initiatives.
-At the end of the last financial year, the number of apprentices who had worked on the project was 543, exceeding the target of 400 that was established at the start of the project.
-CRL has also recently launched the Crossrail Learning Legacy which is the collation and dissemination of good practice, lessons learned and innovation from the Crossrail Project.
-The Learning Legacy website has been created as a standalone resource such that it can continue to be used by the industry once the project is complete.
+The works on the existing railway, which are being managed by Network Rail on behalf of CRL, are just over 70 per cent complete. - 4.3 The new Elizabeth line trains (Class 345) are being built at Bombardier's production facility in Derby.
+The first train off the production line has completed its testing at the factory test track in Derby and is now undertaking further tests at the Old Dalby Test Track in the Midlands. - 4.4 The new railway will open in stages, an approach that was agreed by the Sponsors from the outset, to mitigate any risks associated with opening the whole route in a single day.
+The principle opening stages are: - (a) May 2017 First Class 345 train introduced on the route between Shenfield and Liverpool Street (main line platforms); - (b) May 2018 Class 345 trains operate between Paddington (main line platforms) and Heathrow Airport; - (c) December 2018 Elizabeth line services commence between Paddington (Elizabeth line platforms) and Abbey Wood; - (d) May 2019 Paddington (Elizabeth line platforms) to Shenfield; and - (e) December 2019 Full through service from Reading to Shenfield/Abbey Wood. - 4.5 In addition to the core works, the Crossrail Project continues to deliver a wide range of sustainability initiatives.
+At the end of Period 5, the number of apprentices who had worked on the project was 602, exceeding the target of 400 that was established at the start of the project.
+The Crossrail Learning Legacy website, which is the collation and dissemination of good practice, lessons learned and innovation from the Crossrail Project, has been updated with the next tranche of papers to be shared with wider industry. - 4.6 At its meeting on 22 September 2016, the TfL Board appointed Mark Wild, Managing Director of London Underground, to be the TfL nominated non-executive director on the Crossrail Limited Board.
+This appointment will help ensure close liaison between TfL and Crossrail Limited as the project moves towards becoming an operational railway.

-List of Appendices:
+List of appendices to this report: